keyboardsage/Artificial_Intelligence/Plain Vanilla Neural Networks.md

 # Training
 Now armed with the knowledge of underfitting, overfitting, loss function, and cost function lets talk about how training is done.

 You have to define a **loss function**/**cost function**, which provides a value that indicates how correct the neural network's answer was.
 A simple one could be the summation of `(resulting neuron value - expected neuron value)^2`.
 This provides a way to compare one result to another result.
-Moreover, and amore importantly, we can divide the summation by some number of neurons to reach an average then compare all of the results as a group to other runs of the neural network.
+Moreover, and more importantly, we can divide the summation by some number of neurons to reach an average then compare all of the results as a group to other runs of the neural network.

 Now take that average, imagine it plotted on a curve on a graph, the x-axis can be weight and y-axis the result of ReLU for instance.
 The goal is to find a result that is the lowest possible value.
 You take a step in the direction of the slope (or gradient), and the step size is relative to the slope.